Divya-Dharshana/Implementation-Of-Apriori-Algorithm-/README.md

 # Association rule mining system with contextual variables using python

-# Product Association with Time Using Apriori Algorithm

 ## Project Overview

 This project analyzes bakery transaction data to identify products that are frequently purchased together and understand how purchasing patterns vary across different time periods.